MontclairRobotics/PowerUp/README.md

 - `clean` will clean your code.
 - `build` will build your code.
 - `deploy` will build and deploy your code.
-- `smartDashboard` will launch Smart Dashboard.
+- `shuffleboard` will launch Smart Dashboard.